djplaner/memex/sense/Paper Ideas/explorations-breaking-iron-triangle.md

 The pandemic's enforced mass pivot online
 A challenge accelerated ienced that has only grown with the pandemic enforced, rapid, and en masse "pivot" online??.
 While there remains uncertainty about what happens "beyond the pivot" it appears certain to involve a need to increase flexibility, quality and scale.
 To break the iron triangle.
 There are no simple answers to this complex challenge. ??Though it is not likely to arise from continuing existing conceptualisations and practice??.

-This session will share the approaches, questions, challenges, and successes from within one Australian university as we explored how to break the iron triangle before, during and  after the pivot.
-It will explain how we've drawn on alternate conceptualisations (e.g. the Law of Requisite Variety, Tesler's Law, activity-centered design, Dron's definition of educational technology, Fawn's entangled model, Goodyear's forward-oriented approach to design for learning...?IS dig tech, NoDT?) and harnessed contemporary technologies (e.g. web components, citizen development, robot process automation etc.) to chip away at the iron triangle ??using middle-out and bottom-up strategies??.
-It will demonstrate practices developed for our projects.
-Practices that address strategic priorities more sustainably and scaleably than available enterprise solutions based on more accepted conceptualisations and technologies. ??Some of which have subsequently been adopted for use in hundreds of courses beyond our unit and our institution.??